-The red grape variety comes from the border area Italy (Gorizia) - Slovenia (Goricia).
-Originally, the red wine made from it was so called (scoppiettare = crackle - possibly because of the peppery taste).
+The red grape comes from the border area Italy (Gorizia) - Slovenia (Goricia).
+Originally the red wine made from it was so called (scoppiettare = crackle - possibly because of the peppery taste).
 Synonyms are Pocalza, Poçalza, Pokalca, Pokalza, Ribolla Nera and Scoppiettino.
-According to the year 2011 DNA analysis it is not a color mutation of the sort Ribolla Gialla, The parentage of the variety is unknown.
-The medium to late ripening vine is prone to millerandage and wrong mildew, It recreates dark-colored, tannic red wines with aromas pepper, Violets and wild fruits.
+According to in 2011 DNA analysis it is not a color mutation of the variety Ribolla Gialla, However, the parentage of the variety is unknown.
+The medium to late ripening vine is susceptible to millerandage and wrong mildew, It produces dark-colored, tannic red wines with aromas pepper, Violets and wild fruits.

-According to a legend, the variety was mentioned under name Ribolla Nera allegedly already in 1282 on the occasion of a wedding celebration at the castle Albana.
-In said document, however, no grape varieties are mentioned.
-In connection with the Phylloxera disaster At the end of the 19th century, the stock decreased extremely.
-The almost extinct variety was in the municipality of Prepotto in Friuli ( Friuli-Venezia Giulia ) reactivated by Mayor Paolo Rapuzzi in the 1970s.
-From the year 1987 she was in the DOC red wines of Colli Orientali del Friuli and Friuli Isonzo authorized.
-In 2010, after all, again 154 hectares of vineyards were reported.
-Over the near border in Slovenia There are only small stocks under the name Pokalca.
+According to legend, the variety was allegedly mentioned under the name Ribolla Nera as early as 1282 on the occasion of a wedding ceremony at Albana Castle.
+However, no grape varieties are mentioned in the said document.
+In connection with the Phylloxera disaster At the end of the 19th century, the population declined extremely.
+The almost extinct variety was grown in the Prepotto municipality in Friuli ( Friuli-Venezia Giulia ) reactivated by Mayor Paolo Rapuzzi in the 1970s.
+From 1987 she was in the DOC red wines from Colli Orientali del Friuli and Friuli Isonzo authorized.
+In 2010, 154 hectares of vineyards were identified.
+Over the near border in Slovenia there are only small stocks under the name Pokalca.
 In small quantities, the variety is also in California (Sonoma County) and in Australia grown.